 Unlike its name, the Little Miami Scenic Trail is quite BIG, or more accurately, long.
 Currently it's the king of Ohio paved trails and stands as the longest continuous paved bikeway in Ohio and one of the most popular, too.
 (Technically, the Ohio-to-Erie cross-state trail now has a longer section, but it utilizes 55 miles of the Little Miami to accomplish that feat.)
 From its southern endpoint in Newtown, south of Milford, Ohio, it extends 75 miles northeast through Xenia to Springfield.
-Here it joins the Simon Kenton Trail that continues another 12 miles northward to Urbana, Ohio.
+Here it joins the Simon Kenton Trail that continues northward to Urbana and Bellefontaine, thanks to 35 more miles of trail.

 The Newtown to Xenia Station portion of the Little Miami, combined with the Prairie Grass Trail, comprise two completed sections of the Ohio-to-Erie Trail.
 Eventually it will connect Cincinnati to Columbus and Cleveland at Lake Erie, spanning some 325 miles.